ngregrichardson/milk-bot/README.md

-# :milk_glass: milk-bot
+# 🥛 milk-bot
 A Discord bot for complete and udder milkiness.

+## 🤔 About

-:white_check_mark: Talking about milk?
+✅ Talking about milk?
 Milk Bot is down to jump in.

-:white_check_mark: Something make you think about milk?
+✅ Something make you think about milk?
 Milk Bot is there to support you.

-:white_check_mark: Want to see some milk?
+✅ Want to see some milk?
 Try `!milk`!

-:white_check_mark: Feeling down?
+✅ Feeling down?
 Milk Bot will always try to cheer you up!

+## 📋 Usage

+Want to add Milk Bot to your server?
+Add him [here](https://discord.com/api/oauth2/authorize?client_id=828325559402364969&permissions=116800&scope=bot)!

+## 🙏 Contributing

 Think of other ways Milk Bot could show the milky love in Discord?
 Feel free to [create an issue](https://github.com/ngregrichardson/milk-bot/issues).